 What Is E-Bike Sharing?

-E-bike sharing is a shared mobility service that provides short-term access to electric-assist bicycles through a network of designated parking locations.
+E-bike sharing is a mobility service that provides short-term access to electric-assist bicycles through a network of designated parking locations.
 Riders unlock an e-bike for a trip and return it to the same or another authorized location within the system.

 Why Docked E-Bike Share?